baselbers/woocommerce-pdf-invoices/readme.txt

 == Frequently Asked Questions ==

 #### How to add your custom template?
-Copy the default template files (including folder) you'll find in `plugins/woocommerce-pdf-invoices/includes/templates/invoice/simple/micro` to `uploads/woocommerce-pdf-invoices/templates/invoice/simple` and rename the template folder `micro`.
+Copy the default template files (including folder) you'll find in `plugins/woocommerce-pdf-invoices/includes/templates/invoice/simple` to `uploads/woocommerce-pdf-invoices/templates/invoice/simple` and rename the template folder `micro` or `minimal`.
 The plugin will automatically detect the template and makes it available for selection within the Template Settings.
 Now go ahead and start making some changes to the template files! :)

 Important: Before you update the plugin, always have a look at the Changelog for any changes to the template files.
 There will be updates that require updating your custom template!